PathwayCommons/grounding-search/README.md

 Refer to our [Swagger documentation](https://grounding.baderlab.org) in order to form a query to the service.

+## Issues & feedback

+To let us know about an issue in the software or to provide feedback, please [file an issue on GitHub](https://github.com/PathwayCommons/grounding-search/issues/new).

 ## Supported data sources

 - NCBI gene (`ncbi`)